chezze911/Neighborhood_Map_Project/README.md

 Udacity Full Stack Nanodegree Project

-San Jose, CA(USA) Neighborhood Map
+San Jose, California (USA) Neighborhood Map

 Introduction

 This application is an interactive map of San Jose, CA with possible rental locations on the map.
 When one of the locations are clicked on a popup window will display additional information.